SirBillyBobJoe/AI-Image-Detection/README.md

-# AI-Image-Detection
+# Machine-Learning-Image-Detection

-AI Image Detection is a Python-based application that utilizes machine learning models to identify objects in images.
+Machine-Learning Detection is a Python-based application that utilizes machine learning models to identify objects in images.
 This project demonstrates the application of the CIFAR-10 and CIFAR-100 datasets for image classification.

 ## Prerequisites